-The protagonists of the third Pirates of the Caribbean film, and not just the immediate fight after a Rousing Speech.
+The protagonists of Pirates of the Caribbean: At World's End, and not just the immediate fight after a Rousing Speech.
 Pirates as a whole were phasing out as well.
 Fighting that one, last hopeless battle to the death might well have been the send-off of their way of life altogether.

 Elizabeth Swann: "You will listen to me...LISTEN!
 The Brethren will still be looking here to us, to the Black Pearl to lead, and what will they see?
 Frightened bilge rats aboard a derelict ship?
 No...
 No, they will see FREE MEN!
 AND FREEDOM!
 And what the enemy will see is THE FLASH OF OUR CANNONS!
 THEY WILL HEAR THE RING OF OUR SWORDS AND THEY WILL KNOW WHAT WE CAN DO!
 By the sweat of our brows, and the strength of our backs, and the courage of our hearts!
 Gentlemen...
 Hoist the colors!"

 In Pacific Rim, the Kaiju and their creators were not expecting humanity to fight back as hard as they do against extinction.
 Special mention also has to go to the Hansens who, when they have a disabled Jaegar and no other options, start telling Leatherback to "come get some" and fire flares that are about as effective as Spiteful Spit instead of giving up.

 This is how Tony Stark gets his call in Iron Man: captured in a cave, shrapnel climbing to his heart, and little hope of rescue.
 His fellow captive convinces him to fight, and the rest is history.